dispatchrun/wasi-go/README.md

 module, so that implementations of the provided [WASI interface][system] don't have to worry about ABI concerns.

 The design makes it easy to wrap, augment and extend WASI.
-For example, see the provided [tracer][tracer] and [sockets extension][sockets-extension].

 :electric_plug: **Sockets**